 How Much Will This Benefit Cost?

 There is no charge for referrals, or for seeing a clinician in the EAP network.
 There’s no cost for initial consultation with financial or legal experts, or mediators.
-Subsequent legal assistance is available at a 25 percent discount.
+If you decide to retain legal assistance after your consultation, you'll receive a 25 percent discount.

-For 24-hour, confidential access to your EAP benefits and tools to help you enhance your work, health and life, simply visit liveandworkwell.com.
-You can check your EAP benefits information and submit online requests for services, search the online directory of clinicians, access information and resources for hundreds of everyday work and life issues in one of the many virtual help centers, and participate in interactive, customizable self-improvement programs.
+For 24-hour, confidential access to your EAP benefits and tools to help you enhance your work, health and life, your and your family can simply visit liveandworkwell.com.
+You can check your EAP benefits information and submit online requests for services, search their database for childcare, nursing home care resources, search the online directory of clinicians, access information and resources for hundreds of everyday work and life issues in one of the many virtual help centers, and participate in interactive, customizable self-improvement programs.

 Are Services Confidential?